EXCLUSIVE-Russia to OPEC: deeper oil cuts won't work

 Last week, Saudi Arabia failed to secure Moscow's support for deeper output cuts at a meeting of the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+.

 Following the disagreement, Saudi Arabia has threatened to flood the market with oil.
-Oil prices fell by as much as a third on Monday and fell again on Wednesday.
+Oil prices dropped by as much as a third on Monday and fell again on Wednesday to around $36 a barrel.

 OPEC had proposed to deepen cuts by 1.5 million barrels per day (bpd) and Russia was asked to cut an extra 300,000 bpd.